ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Methodology

-To explore the common information of infrared and visible image features with the consideration of long-term relationships, we use the dot-production attention layer to compute the similarity matrix between $Q_i$ and $K_j$ (i and j belong to 1 through s), and then multiply by the $V$ to infer the common information between Q and V. This process can be expressed as:
+To explore the common information $CM_{inf}$ of infrared and visible image features with the consideration of long-term relationships, we use the dot-production attention layer to compute the similarity matrix between $Q_i$ and $K_j$ ($i$ and $j$ from 1 to $s$), and then multiply by the vector $V$ to infer the common information.
+This process can be expressed as:

-where $d_k$ is a scaling factor, which can alleviate the softmax function from converging to regions of minimal gradients as the dot product increases.
-Subsequently, we can easily obtain the discrepancy information between Q and V by removing the common information.
+where $\cdot^T$ is the transpose operator and $d_k$ is a scaling factor, which can alleviate the softmax function, $\text{SoftMax}\left(\cdot\right)$, from converging to regions of minimal gradients as the dot product increases.
+Subsequently, we can easily obtain the discrepancy information, $DIM_{inf}$, between the infrared and visible images by removing the common information.
 This process can be represented as:

-To obtain complementary information from the IV images, we inject the discrepancy information into Q, which can be formulated as:
+To obtain complementary information, $F_{add}$, from the IV images, we inject the discrepancy information into $Q$, which can be formulated as:

+Then, the final fused discrepancy features are obtained by layer normalization, $LN(\cdot)$, nonlinear mapping of the $F_{add}$ features, and skip connection operation: